aguilarguisado/JSONFace/README.md

 Fully working watch face for Garmin device in Monkey C for Garmin SDK.

+Tested and available for Forerunner 245 / Forerunner 245 Music

 ## Features

 - 📅 Date (Week day/Month)